unccd/Prais4-reporting-manual/SO1.md

 1. **Calculate the proportion of land that is degraded over total land area (SDG indicator 15.3.1)**: Using the 1OAO approach to combine the three subindicators, calculate the extent of degradation in the baseline period and in the reporting period.
 The extent of degradation in the reporting period is calculated by summing (i) areas of land where changes in the subindicators are considered to indicate new degradation; and (ii) areas of land that have persisted in a degraded state since the baseline period (i.e. have not improved to a non-degraded state).

-2. **Estimate progress towards LDN**: Calculate the difference between the extent of degraded land (losses) and the extent of improved land (gains) in the reporting period to determine if there has been a net gain, neutrality or a net loss.

-3. **Identify false positive and false negative processes** and provide the relevant justification to support their assessment.
+2. **Identify false positive and false negative processes** and provide the relevant justification to support their assessment.
 Where countries are confident in reporting the location and extent of these processes and in recalculating the 1OAO process for SDG indicator 15.3.1 with the identified areas accounted for, they should use the PRAIS 4 spatial data viewer to do so (table SO1-4.T3).

-4. **Assess hotspots of land degradation and brightspots of land improvement**, indicating their locations, extents, and actions taken and/or planned to manage them and ensure the sustainable development of the areas (tables SO1-4.T4 and SO1-4.T5).
+3. **Assess hotspots of land degradation and brightspots of land improvement**, indicating their locations, extents, and actions taken and/or planned to manage them and ensure the sustainable development of the areas (tables SO1-4.T4 and SO1-4.T5).
 Countries are encouraged to report on hotspots and brightspots using the PRAIS 4 spatial data viewer.

 ### 1.4.6.
 Further reading